Henry Frederick Conrad Sander: Life

 Sander, on the other hand, got rid of the seed business and concentrated on orchids.
 His premises soon proved to be too small to house his enormous collections, and in 1881 he acquired 4 acre of ground in St Albans on which to build a new nursery and home.
-The greatly enlarged quarters and Sander's business acumen led to a thriving concern, so that up to twenty three collectors were employed to search forests and mountainous areas in Asia and South America for new species.
+The greatly enlarged quarters and Sander's business acumen supported the employment of up to twenty three collectors to search forests and mountainous areas in Asia and South America for new species.
 Some sixty greenhouses accommodated the vast stock of the finest orchids to be found.
 Large conservatories were given over to the production of seed, and new hybrids were constantly evaluated.
 Sander's of St Albans handled about two million plants in the 1880s and 1890s, becoming the focus of orchid culture in Europe, where crowned heads were familiar visitors.
 Sander published various addenda to his Book of Hybrids, properly titled Sander's Complete List of Orchid Hybrids (St Albans 1906).

 In 1885 Sander envisioned the monumental publication Reichenbachia, which would depict orchids life-sized, with text in English, French and German.
 The folio edition measured a gigantic 678 mm x 510 mm (21.5 inches by 16 inches), and was bound in leather.
 The work appeared in two series of two volumes each.
 Volume one of series one was published in 1888 and had 108 pages and 48 plates.
 Volume two of series one appeared in 1890 with 106 pages and 48 plates.
-Volume one of the second series appeared in 1892 with 52 plates in a 104-page volume.
-Volume two of the second series, the final volume published, consisted of 114 pages with 55 plates.
+Volume one of series two appeared in 1892 with 52 plates in a 104-page volume.
+Volume two of series two, the final volume published, consisted of 114 pages with 55 plates.
 The volumes were in turn dedicated to Queen Victoria, the Empress of Germany and Queen of Prussia, the Empress of Russia, and Queen of the Belgians.